 For each entity below, consider both positive and negative impact in the description of the estimated fiscal and economic impacts and costs to comply with the proposed rules.
 If there is no impact, describe why there is no impact – it is not enough to say, “There is no fiscal impact.”
 If unable to estimate or quantify the impact, say something like, “DEQ is unable to quantify the impact at this time because …” then explain why.
 It is OK to say we do not have available data to make this estimate.
 Rather than repeat identical impacts, its OK to reference the impact on other entities such as, “For large businesses, the cost to comply with the proposed rules is identical to costs described under small businesses.
 Do not change the order of the entities in the list below because it aligns with our electronic filing with Secretary of State.

 Because the NAAQS are federal requirements under the CAA, DEQ is required to adopt and implement these standards in Oregon.
 If DEQ did not adopt the NAAQS, EPA would be required to enforce these standards in Oregon, resulting in the same compliance costs borne by affected sources under the proposed amendments to state rules.
+EPA has adopted federal rules for the revised PM 2.5 standard and there is no new fiscal impact.

 Documents relied on for fiscal and economic impact